MLS unveils schedule for 2021 season | Goal.com

 Dates to remember

-MLS' annual Rivalry Week will run from August 20-29, featuring a New York derby between the New York Red Bulls and New York City FC, El Trafico between the LA Galaxy and Los Angeles FC as well as an MLS Cup rematch between the Columbus Crew and Seattle Sounders.
+The annual Rivalry Week will run from August 20-29, featuring a derby between New York Red Bulls and New York City FC, El Trafico between LA Galaxy and Los Angeles FC as well as an MLS Cup rematch between Columbus Crew and Seattle Sounders.

-Decision Day, the last day of the regular season, will be held on November 7 with the playoffs set to begin on November 19 and conclude on December 11 with MLS Cup.
+Decision Day, the last day of the regular season, will be held on November 7 with the play-offs set to begin on November 19 and conclude on December 11 with the MLS Cup.

 In addition to league play, MLS clubs are also set to participate in the 2021 Leagues Cup, the CONCACAF Champions League and the Campeones Cup this season.